schoolofdevops/kubernetes-labguide/chapters/argo_rollout_blue_green.md

 kubectl argo rollouts dashboard -p 3100
 ```

-and then start watching for the rollout using [http://localhost:3100/rollouts](http://localhost:3100/rollouts)
+and then start watching for the rollout using [http://localhost:3100/rollouts](http://localhost:3100/rollouts).
+Replace `localhost` with actul IP address of the host if you are running kubectl on a remote host.

-Now, trigger a rollout by updating the image by adding the following to `staging/kustomization.yaml`
+Now, trigger a rollout by updating the image by updating the image tag in `base/rollout.yaml`

 ```
-images:
+spec:
+  containers:
- - name: schoolofdevops/vote
+  - image: schoolofdevops/vote:v2
-   newName: schoolofdevops/vote
-   newTag: v2
 ```

 and then by applying it as